 Mathematics and Finance

-Specifically, in this minor you encounter the three core finance courses from the minor Finance as well as a more rigorous mathematics course named Probability for Finance, a bit like you might find in the master Applied Mathematics and which requires the course Mathematical Structures as preparation.
-To be honest, the course is more probability than finance, and this is because if you want to truly understand some of the models used in finance, some deep and fundamental (more than you are used to) mathematics is needed.
+Specifically, in this minor you encounter the three core courses from the minor Finance as well as a more rigorous mathematics course named Probability for Finance, a bit like you might find in the master Applied Mathematics and which requires the course Mathematical Structures as preparation.
+To be frank, the course is more probability than finance, and this is because if you want to truly understand some of the models used in finance, some deep and fundamental mathematics is needed: more and deeper than you are used to.
 So, doing these courses you can prepare yourself a bit (in case you want to continue in math) and find out what studying mathematics or mathematical finance would entail and whether you like that or not.
 It is a selection minor because it is a demanding minor and we want to ensure as much as we can that those who take it do this for the right reasons and have a high probability to succeed.

-Students from LR, WB, MT, TN, MST, TI, EE, and TW (see note below), provided they possess ample prerequisite skills and knowledge.
-Good knowledge of and strong skills in mathematics, enthusiasm for abstract mathematics.
+The minor is intended for students from LR, WB, MT, TN, MST, TI, EE, and TW (but see note below), provided they possess ample prerequisite skills, good knowledge of and strong skills in mathematics, and enthusiasm for abstract mathematics (details: see selection criteria and How to register).
 Specifically required: probability and statistics at the level of TU courses based on A Modern Introduction to Probability and Statistics by Dekking et al, or equivalent.
-Being able to solve three quarters of the problems from the book, and not just the computational exercises but also the insight ones, is what you should aim for.
+We expect you to be able to solve three quarters of the problems from the book, and not just simple computational exercises but also the insight ones.

-After successful completion of the minor Mathematical and Finance the student:
+After successful completion of the minor program, the student:

-- understands the workings of a number of financial products and the interaction between products in financial markets;
+- is able to explain the workings of a number of financial products and the interaction between products in financial markets;

 - has some experience with the application of probabilistic and statistical methods in financial and economical problems;